lakyres/lakyres/README.md

 <h1 align="center">Wazzup Eyyy 🤙🏻 , I'm Kyla Marjes</h1>

-<h4>I'm currently studying at Polytechnic University of the Philippines (Bachelor of Science in Computer Engineering)</h4>
+<h4>I'm currently studying at Polytechnic University of the Philippines (Bachelor of Science in Computer Engineering) with specialization in Machine Learning</h4>

 <hr size="100">